XinyuYang/FormationHelper/README.md

     2. If 2.1 is done, work on activation of top and bottom popup; important to know that the top and bottom popup should be behind the left and right side menus when coexists.
 3. Main Page onstage/offstage; Front stage/Backstage exhibition
     1. If this task is done, work on the link between Credits to the Credits Page
+4. Create New first Page (the page after Create New button is clicked and happens before Main Page to gather information)
+    1. number of dancers
+    2. the name of dance
+    3. *load music

 ## To do list (deprecated)